mvolkmann/blog/src/smalltalk/44-deploying.md

 - Make the shell script executable by running `chmod a+x {app-name}`.
 - Create the file `PkgInfo` into this directory containing "APPL????" with no newline character.
+- Add an app icon.
+  Copy an image onto the clipboard.
+  One source for app icons is https://www.macosicongallery.com.
+  In the Finder, right-click the app in the Applications directory and select "Get Info".
+  Click the app icon in the upper-left of the dialog that appears and press cmd-v to paste the new icon.